Khloe Kardashian Rubs Baby Bump in Sparkling Outfit at Family Christmas Party

 Khloe Kardashian was sparkling, shimmying and bumping along at the 2017 Kardashian-Jenner family Christmas party!

-The Keeping Up With the Kardashians star sported a long, silver fringed dress and fur coat at the bash, which took place on Sunday, Christmas Eve.
-She showed off her outfit alongside a Snapchat video with sister Kim Kardashian, who said, "I know what you guys all really want to see."
+The Keeping Up With the Kardashians star sported a long, silver fringed outfit and fur coat at the bash, which took place on Sunday, Christmas Eve.
+She showed off her look in a Snapchat video with sister Kim Kardashian, who said, "I know what you guys all really want to see."

 The person shooting the video then panned down to Khloe's bump, which she rubbed affectionately.